RoneyBABA/DAYA/README.md

 ## License

-DAYA is released under the Apache License 2.0. see the [LICENSE](LICENSE) file for details.
+DAYA is released under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.

 ---